GL-Li/summaries/linux/linux_extra_utilities.md

-## rclone: mounting cloud drivers to file system
+## rclone: work with Google Drive
 - https://rclone.org/
 - `$ sudo apt install rclone`

+### Best practice
+Work with small files
+- mounting cloud drivers to file system
+- work on the small file as if with a local drive

+Work with a version controlled projects
+- seperate the project from Google Drive
+- use `rclone copy path/to/project gdrive:path/to/destination --exclude .git/**` to copy the project to Google Drive without git.

 ### configuration for Google Drive
 - `$ rclone config` to start configuretion